Since P. G. de Gennes' Nobel lecture in 1991, the concept of Soft Matter has been significantly expanded to include NEW directions & dimensions.

 ♦ Studies of liquid crystalline materials under the endogenic & exogenic impacts focused on the influence of multimolecular pretransitional fluctuations.

-♦ Unique properties of glassy materials emerging by high-pressure & high-temperature annealing in the amorphous solid state.
+♦ Unique properties of glassy materials emerging by high pressure (HP) & high temperature (HT) annealing in the amorphous solid state.

 The application target is related to solid, glassy materials for the new generation of batteries.